Rajan316/healthcare-analytics/Framingham/README.md

 15. glucose: Blood glucose level (mg/dL)
 16. TenYearCHD : The 10 year risk of coronary heart disease(CHD).

+More information about the data set used in the study can be found at: https://biolincc.nhlbi.nih.gov/static/studies/teaching/framdoc.pdf

 ## Tools required

 - [Python](https://www.python.org/).
 Python 3 is the best option.